microbean/microbean-helm/README.md

 In a normal Helm usage scenario, Tiller is
 [installed just-in-time by the `helm` command line client (via the `helm init` subcommand)][5].
-It runs as a Pod in a Kubernetes cluster.  microbean-helm features the `TillerInstaller` class that can do the same thing from Java.
+It runs as a Pod in a Kubernetes cluster.  microbean-helm features the [`TillerInstaller` class][13] that can do the same thing from Java.

 ## Tiller Connectivity

 Because Tiller normally runs as a Pod, communicating with it from outside the cluster is not straightforward.
-The `helm` command line client forwards a local port to a port on the Tiller Pod and, via this tunnel, establishes communication with the Tiller server.
+The `helm` command line client internally forwards a local port to a port on the Tiller Pod and, via this tunnel, establishes communication with the Tiller server.
 The microbean-helm project does the same thing but via a Java library.

 ## Tiller Communication